truefire/delta/CONTRIBUTING.md

 ## Architecture and Philosophy

-Before diving into the code, please read the [ARCHITECTURE.md](ARCHITECTURE.md).
+Before diving into the code, please read the [architecture doc](ARCHITECTURE.md).
-Delta follows specific design patterns that differ from typical web-based AI tools:
+Delta follows specific design patterns that differ from typical web-based AI tools.

-- [TODO]
+- We use immediate mode rendering for the GUI.
+If you're more familiar with typical retained mode UI systems common in webdev, this will likely be unfamiliar to you.
+- Delta is designed as a human-in-the-loop tool.
+While some amount of agentic or unsupervised behavior isn't strictly forbidden, we prefer to be involved in the process so we can keep things in check.
+Keep this in mind when deciding on new features to submit.
+- To accommodate self-modification, we prefer the project to be built out of "mid-sized" files.
+Large files with little modularity bloat  the context, while collections of many small files force us to make an excessive number of diffs to accomplish a task.

+## Vibe Coding

+Using delta to make changes to delta is encouraged -- much of the tool was built this way, and it's a good method of dogfooding.
+That said, PRs should still be reviewed by a human before submission.

+As a general rule, when using delta, it's recommended to review each change and fix/reject poor or misguided implementations to avoid a buildup of slop code.
+AI are not immune to tech debt.

 ## Testing